selforganising/foundersandcoders/_includes/faq.md

 We will provide you with opportunities to establish contact with potential employers during the course and we have a small but growing roster of employers prepared to offer internships to our students after they graduate.

 **I want to work as a freelance developer after the course.
 Can you help?**
-We will help you find real client projects before the end of the course and there may be opportunities to continue to work freelance through *Founders & Coders* after you graduate.
+During the course there will be opportunities to work on client projects and to seek new projects for after you graduate.

 **I want to work on my own startup idea after the course.
 Can you help?**
 Alumni of the Academy who are serious about starting their own business are encouraged to [apply for membership of *Collective*](http://camdencollective.co.uk/hubs/).